-i) Post-retirement medical benefit plan
+ii) Post-retirement medical benefit plan

+The Company provides supplementary health insurance benefits to qualifying employees upon retirement.
+The entitlement to these benefits is usually based on the employee remaining in service up to retirement age and the completion of a minimum service period.
+The benefits under this plan are contributory.
 For the post-retirement medical benefit plan, the cost of providing benefits is determined using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
 The post-retirement plan is a contributory plan.
 Retirees are assumed to pay the full retiree costs, less the Parent's subsidy.
 The employee's subsidy for medical costs is set to a fixed dollar amount.